d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-file-has-identifier-p'
         Return non-nil if `FILE' has a Denote identifier.

+  Function `denote-file-has-signature-p'
+        Return non-nil if `FILE' has a signature.

   Function `denote-file-has-supported-extension-p'
         Return non-nil if `FILE' has supported extension.
 Also account for the possibility of an added `.gpg' suffix.
 Supported